 Still, any violation of an order of protection will lead to the arrest of the perpetrator.

-Arresting, an spouse or ex-spouse may be necessary but it is also dramatic…especially if they are a parent of your children.
-This is why mutual stay away orders are encouraged, they provide the same level of protection without the possibility of arrest.
+Arresting an spouse or ex-spouse may be necessary but it is also dramatic…especially if they are a parent of your children.
+This is why mutual stay away orders are encouraged.
+Mutual stay away orders provide the same level of protection without the possibility of arrest.

 The criminal charge of violation of an order of protection will be heard in front of a criminal judge who will know nothing of the background of the case.
 Additionally, the details of the violation will not automatically be forwarded to the divorce judge conducting the underlying family law case (this may or may not be true depending on the county of the case).